Are you struggling with back pain? Or maybe you just want to improve your general mobility?

 Thoracic back mobility exercises are great for relieving the mid-back from tightness and aches.
 The Kneeling Thoracic Twist does just that, improving back mobility and reducing tension in the middle of your back.

-The Kneeling Thoracic Twists are also a great back stretch to do at work if you find yourself sat at the desk for long periods.
+The Kneeling Thoracic Twists are also a great back stretch to do at work if you find yourself sitting at a desk for long periods.

 How To Do Kneeling Thoracic Twists:

-Twist until your shoulder, elbow and hand are inline pointing towards the ceiling.
+4. Twist until your shoulder, elbow, and hand is inline pointing towards the ceiling.

 Perform this back mobility exercise on both sides.